 Sometimes items we bought years ago get taken off the market.
 In this case, and you need to use the new for old contents insurance, you'll usually be given the industry equivalent or similar.
-So if that top of the line TV you bought five years ago is damaged and you need a new one but the manufacturer no longer makes them, you will get the money to replace it with a newer one currently out there on the market.
+So if that top of the line TV you bought five years ago is damaged, and you need a new one but the manufacturer no longer makes them, you'll get the money to replace it with a newer one currently out there on the market.

 This can work out to be more convenient than taking out indemnity cover, which simply compensates you for the loss of your item, rather than replaces it.
 You pay a little extra for the peace of mind of being able to replace damaged items with new ones, but there are some other drawbacks with new for old insurance you should watch out for.